alexcarpenter/alexcarpenter-11ty/src/posts/2018-06-16-office-hours.md

 ---
 title: Office Hours
-summary: In my continual quest to give back to the community that has provided so much for me, I decided to signup up for a service called Office Hours.
+description: In my continual quest to give back to the community that has provided so much for me, I decided to signup up for a service called Office Hours.
 ---
 {{ description }}